sgxgsx/BlueToolkit/README.md

 The framework works in a Black-box fashion, but it is also possible to operate the toolkit in a Gray-box fashion.
 For that one needs to extend the framework and connect it to the Operating System of the target so that it would be possible to observe Bluetooth logs and guarantee no false positives.

-Also, we have already used our framework and were able to find [64 new vulnerabilities](#results) in 22 products.
+Also, we have already used our framework and were able to find [64 new vulnerabilities](#results) in 22 cars (Audi, BMW, Chevrolet, Honda, Hyundai, Mercedes-Benz, Mini, Opel, Polestar, Renault, Skoda, Toyota, VW, Tesla).

 We have a [dedicated repository](https://github.com/sgxgsx) that provides various types of vulnerability templates.